About This Episode

 Brendan Browne 6:26

 Absolutely.
-And maybe I think it’s also worth saying at this stage that in my experience when Palestinian comrades and colleagues look at the Irish experience, it’s almost like it’s been a liberatory moment in Ireland.
+And maybe it’s also worth saying at this stage that in my experience, when Palestinian comrades and colleagues look at the Irish experience, it’s almost like it’s been a liberatory moment for Ireland.
 But what I would add to that is that it is a partial liberatory moment.

 Yara Hawari 9:08

 And what’s remarkable is that we do see a lot of attempts that literally try and copy-paste the Irish experience of peace and reconciliation onto the Palestinian one.
-And as you’ve so articulately pointed out, it’s just that doesn’t work.
+And as you’ve so articulately pointed out, it just doesn’t work.
 They’re two different contexts.

 Brendan Browne 9:24

-And, you know, who in their right mind is going to say that peacebuilding is problematic, that you come across as some kind of lunatic if you say that, but actually you’re weaponizing peacebuilding when you try and impose it upon people without addressing lots of the structural issues in the room.
+Absolutely.
+And I think people long for — and rightly so — something that works.
+They want the model, they want to hold on to something.
+And who in their right mind is going to say that peacebuilding is problematic?
+You come across as some kind of lunatic if you say that.
+But actually, you’re weaponizing peacebuilding when you try and impose it upon people without addressing lots of the structural issues in the room.

-And I mean in our own context in the North of Ireland as well.
-We have made great attempts at engaging in sort of people-to-people type projects on the ground in Belfast, you know, I was a product of these products, but whereas in the sort of eighties and nineties, they didn’t really work as well because the wider political reality wasn’t addressed.
-The wider structural problems weren’t being addressed.
+And I mean in our own context in the North of Ireland as well — we have made great attempts at engaging in people-to-people type projects on the ground in Belfast.
+I was a product of these projects.
+But whereas in the eighties and nineties they didn’t really work as well, because the wider political reality wasn’t being addressed — the wider structural problems weren’t being addressed.
 We were just being brought together to sort of talk to each other and assume that that would be enough to trickle down and build peace.

 Yara Hawari 11:39